harvard-cs205/CS205-Spring2017-Projects/README.md

 4. WeiWeiPan

 ## Project choices and programming environments
-- You can choose any data/computational science problem that you have already worked on in any other course: AC 209a, AC 209b, AM205, AM207, AC297R (Capstone)
+- You can choose any data/computational science problem that you have already worked on in any other course: AC 209a, AC 209b, AM205, AM207, AC297R.
 - Alternatively, your own research work with advanced concepts as above would be suitable to generate research output.
 - Supervisors may offer projects  based on their research interests.
 - You can re-use any code from the CS205 homework set and build your application software on top of it.
 But the code should be augmented with additional parallel code with  the requirements as specified above to gain further credit.